sanjeevbhusal/100-Days-Of-DevOps/ansible/ReadMe.md

    - The pattern for command is `ansible -i [hostfile] [pattern] -m [module] -a "[module options]"`
    - `[hostfile]` means the file which contains inventory information.
    - `[pattern]` means the hosts against which command will be run.
-     - You should always target a group.
+     - You can either supply a single IP address or a group.
-     - If you donot have any explicit groups, use `all`.
+     - If you want to target all IP addresses, use `all`.
-     - `all` group targets all IP addresses within a host file.
    - `[module]` refers to code files which perform a single task.
      - You can built your custom module or use prebuilt ones.
      - `ping` is a module which performs a ping command on the remote server.

 5. Execution example.

    - The command used is `ansible all -i hosts.txt -m ping`.
    - Ansible will first search for a file called hosts.txt.
    - Then, ansible will identify the IP address to be targeted using pattern.